pourmalek/CovidLongitudinalwithSRIV/output/countries/Afghanistan/README.md

-Algeria selected graphs (reported and estimated daily deaths are smoothed)
+Afghanistan selected graphs (reported and estimated daily deaths are smoothed)

 *